KESHORN DEVASTATED BUT DEFIANT

 Walcott was hoping to earn his first World Athletics Championship medal to add to his Olympic gold, Olympic bronze, Pan American and Central American and Caribbean (CAC) titles and Commonwealth silver.

-“After 10 years of relentless striving to acquire my first world championship medal, I must now add another year to my journey.
+“After ten years of relentless striving to acquire my first world championship medal, I must now add another year to my journey.

-“I had endured, persevered, and prepared myself for this challenge for the entire year, only to have it all vanish in a mere 5 seconds.
+“I had endured, persevered and prepared myself for this challenge for the entire year, only to have it all vanish in a mere five seconds.
 Am I devastated?
 Absolutely.
 Am I shaken?
 Not at all!
 The fire in me still burns and I will do whatever it takes to get healthy and continue pursuing my goals.

 “I am deeply grateful,” the 2012 Olympic champion continued, “to all those in my corner, and express my special gratitude to (sports psychologist) Dr Margaret Ottley for the work we’ve done this year, without which I wouldn’t be able to look upon this injury the way I am right now.”